-Myeloma Patients Europe (MPE) and Amgen are launching a survey for European myeloma patients to understand their information needs.
+Myeloma Patients Europe (MPE), in collaboration with the pharmaceutical company Amgen, launched a survey in 2019 for European myeloma patients to understand their treatment information needs.
+Continue reading

 Location: European Union or United Kingdom / home based (approx. 15 travel days per year)

 Contract: Full-time (part time also possible) / permanent

 The world’s largest haematology conference will be held virtually this year from the 5th to 8th of December.
 Despite the difficulties and limitations posed by the coronavirus pandemic, this year’s American Society of Haematology Annual Meeting will feature , more than 200 abstracts in myeloma and AL amyloidosis.